Three ways to make yourself a more Fun Music Teacher

 I’m not just talking about if you’re a customer, client or friend of the Fun Music Company of course!
-If you are a client of ours then of course you have some wonderful materials, but this is talking about a lot more than just what materials you use.
+If you are a client of ours then of course you have some wonderful materials.
+However, this is talking about a lot more than just what materials you use.

 I’m talking about if you see yourself as a Fun Music Teacher!

-Most of the music teachers I know are some of the most “fun” people in their schools.
+Most of the music teachers I know are some of the most fun people in their schools.
 They have to be!
-Lets face it, the music teacher is the one who has to pull together the band to play the national anthem, they have to make the choir sound good for the annual concert on little or no rehearsals… and they have to pull together the entire school musical and make it amazing with not very much budget.
+Let’s face it, the music teacher is the one who has to pull it all together!
+They have to get the band to play the national anthem, plus make the choir sound good for the annual concert.
+Not only that, they have to pull together the entire school musical and make it amazing.

 Through all of this – they have to be Fun!

 You can see the joy in the children’s faces in this stock photograph.
 This is the kid of joy that we all want to capture in our teaching, every single day.